prduren/sick-fits/readme.md

 # Fresh Fits

-This is an eCommerce site using React.js, Next.js, Apollo Client, GraphQL Yoga, Prisma, Jest, and more!
+This is an eCommerce site using React.js, Next.js, Apollo Client, GraphQL Yoga, Prisma, Jest, Stripe, and more!

 ## Functionality